 Critical (panic) values and stat results are telephoned to the floors during a crash.
 Routine telephoning policies for microbiology results are observed: all positive cultures from normally sterile sites are called, as well as isolates of beta-streptococci, gonococci, enteric pathogens, and acid-fast bacilli.

-The impact of a computer breakdown varies with the time of day at which it occurs.
-Although our instrumentation can operate independent of the computer, the large volume of data, the need to manually assign and record specimen numbers, and the slowness of manual filing and retrieval of results combine to significantly decrease the speed with which we can turn out reports during a crash.
-Our ability to look up the results of previously completed tests is severely impaired, and medical and nursing staff must depend heavily upon APeX and its content of results generated prior to the breakdown.
+The impact of an LIS breakdown varies with the time of day at which it occurs.
+Although our instrumentation can operate independent of the LIS, the large volume of data, the need to manually assign and record specimen numbers, and the slowness of manual filing and retrieval of results combine to significantly decrease the speed with which we can turn out reports during a crash.
+Our ability to look up the results of previously completed tests is severely impaired, and medical and nursing staff must depend heavily upon APeX and its content of results generated prior to the downtime.
 Except in emergencies, it generally is not practical for us to look up results that have already been reported; if such results are required obtaining them will be a very slow process.
 Tests which were completed but not reported prior to the crash may have to be rerun, which may require collection of additional samples.

 Please do not come to the laboratory to obtain routine results.
-Avoid calling the laboratory except for those results needed to implement current patient care decisions; record these results carefully APeX progress notes because it is difficult to recover them in the laboratory.
+Avoid calling the laboratory except for those results needed to implement current patient care decisions; record these results carefully in APeX progress notes because it is difficult to recover them in the laboratory.

 Section 1288 of the California Business and Professions Code forbids Clinical Laboratories from directly releasing results to patients.
 Results MUST pass through the hands of the person authorized to order the test before they can be given to a patient.
 This prevents patients from misinterpreting test results and potentially taking unnecessary actions (or failing to take necessary actions) because of misinterpretation.